Applications for September 2018 entry

 Are you passionate about French, German or Spanish?
 If so, you could receive a languages scholarship of £28,000 to train as a secondary-school teacher in England.

 As a language teacher, you can play a part in equipping the next generation with skills employers need.
 Good language teachers are in demand and there has never been a better time to enter the profession, with attractive starting salaries and long-term job prospects.

-As a Languages Teacher Training Scholar, you will, in addition to the financial support, receive access to mentor support and a range of professional development opportunities and resources.
+As a Languages Teacher Training Scholar, you will, in addition to the financial support, receive access to a range of professional development opportunities and resources.

 Take a step towards inspiring a new generation of young people to love languages as much as you do.